LucasBerzuk/COMP2600A2/content/resume.md

 ## Summary

 + Undergraduate student at the University of Manitoba currently in my final semester.
-My goal is to become a software/data engineer
+My goal is to become a software/data engineer.
-+ Major: Computer Science
++ Major: Computer Science.
-+ Minor: Statistics
++ Minor: Statistics.
-+ Other Focuses: Databases, Data Science, Machine Learning
++ Other Focuses: Databases, Data Science, Machine Learning, HCI.

 ---